Isobel-L/SWEW2/README.md

 1. Open the folder in an IDE such as VS Code
 2. Make sure Ruby and the Ruby on Rails framework is installed on your system
 3. Run bundle install in the terminal
-4. Then run bin/rails db:migrate
+4. Run bin/rails db:migrate
-5. Then run bin/rails db:seed
+5. Run bin/rails db:seed
 6. To run the application, run bin/rails server
 7. Open a tab in a web browser and type http://localhost:3000/